Book Talk: 'Subprimes' depicts dystopia built on unregulated capitalism

-NEW YORK, June 11 In journalist Karl Taro Greenfeld's new novel, "The Subprimes," millions of indebted Americans live in encampments where they constantly face the prospect of eviction and imprisonment in "credit rehabilitation centers."
+NEW YORK In journalist Karl Taro Greenfeld's new novel, "The Subprimes," millions of indebted Americans live in encampments where they constantly face the prospect of eviction and imprisonment in "credit rehabilitation centers."

 The minimum wage has been abolished.
 Global warming has turned much of the country into a desert.